madzaa/ansible-dc-elk/README.md

-# Ansible ELK deployment
+# ELK deployment

-Deploy an ELK stack Docker Image using Ansible
+Deploy an ELK stack Docker Image with some help from Ansible

 ## Getting Started